Youth Arts Grants

 The Morris and Beverly Baker Foundation Youth Grant in the Arts

-One grant is presented to a graduating high school student entering university or college in one of the following programs: literary arts, performing arts, or visual arts.
+One grant is presented to a graduating high school student entering university or college to study visual arts.

 Value: $2,000